rccc7/moviesdb2-react/README.md

 - [Embla Carousel](https://www.embla-carousel.com/get-started/react/) for React.
 - [ShaCDN/UI](https://ui.shadcn.com/) react component library: Button, Dark mode theme, Dropdown menu, Input.
 - [Vercel](https://vercel.com), to deploy the app.
 - Optionally (but not functional at the moment because the OpenAI free account is expired), there is a module implemented with Azure functions and OpenAI's ChatGPT to get AI suggestions based on the search terms the user enters in the input component.
+The only thing required to enable this module is to configure and set the AZURE_FUNCTION_URL environment variable after setting up the Azure function and deploying to Azure with a current ChatGPT account.

 ## Disclaimer